-15. In this dispute, the Appellate Body found five antidumping administrative reviews inconsistent with the AD Agreement and the GATT 1994.
+14. In this dispute, the Appellate Body found five antidumping administrative reviews inconsistent with the AD Agreement and the GATT 1994.
 The United States fully implemented the DSB's recommendations and rulings with respect to these administrative reviews by withdrawing the antidumping orders covering two of the administrative reviews and withdrawing the cash deposit rates established in the remaining three administrative reviews.
-As a result, none of the five administrative reviews is the basis for antidumping liability on entries occurring on or after the date of implementation.
-Thus, the United States has prospectively implemented the DSB's recommendations and rulings in this dispute and no further action is required.